Cheapest Car Insurance for Seniors in 2025

 250/500/100 coverage

-This is ideal for wealthy seniors with substantial investments or multiple properties.
-Although it's more expensive, it offers excellent asset protection.
+Ideal for wealthy seniors with substantial investments or multiple properties.
+Although it's more expensive, it offers excellent asset protection and cheap rates are still available from the affordable insurers we reviewed.

 Cheap Car Insurance for Seniors: Bottom Line